christoff-wrobel/christoff-wrobel/README.md

 ### Hi there 👋!
 My name is Christoff Wrobel and I am a mathematician working in the german life insurance business.
-More specific, I work on migration projects, focussing on actuarial and technical questions regarding data structures concerning the transformation process of the actuarial relevant data.
+More specific, I work on migration projects, focussing on actuarial and technical questions regarding data structures used for the transformation process of the actuarial relevant data.
 Besides this, I work on my actuarial education (Aktuar DAV).

 My academical background lies in algebraic geometry.
 After my studies in mathematics and computer science,